TIMELINE-Takata air bag recalls

 Nov 10 - Takata shares drop 17 percent to 5-1/2 year low.

-Nov 12 - Takata tells Reuters it has modified the composition of an air bag propellant, giving no details.
+Nov 12 - Takata says it has modified the composition of an air bag propellant, giving no details.

-Nov 13 - Honda discloses fifth fatality, and first outside the U.S. Law Suk Leh, nine months pregnant, died in Malaysia on July 27 after being hit by a piece of metal from a Takata air bag in her Honda City compact car.
+Nov 13 - Honda discloses fifth fatality, and first outside the U.S. Law Suk Leh died in Malaysia on July 27 after being hit by a piece of metal from a Takata air bag in her Honda City compact car.

 Honda recalls another 170,000 cars in Asia and Europe, taking its total Takata-related recalls to nearly 10 million.

-Takata says its U.S. unit subpoenaed by a federal grand jury in U.S. District Court for the Southern District of New York to produce air bag-related documents.
+Takata says its U.S. unit subpoenaed by a federal grand jury to produce air bag-related documents.

-Nov 18 - NHTSA tells Takata, Honda, Ford, Mazda, BMW and Chrysler to expand nationwide a U.S. regional recall.
+Nov 18 - NHTSA urges Takata, Honda, Ford, Mazda, BMW and Chrysler to expand regional recall U.S.-wide.

 Nov 19 - Mark Rosekind nominated for vacant NHTSA chief post.